aalbert-dev/SimilarityMatrixCalculator/README.md

 Use gravitational constants to compare N planets as data points for similiarty matrix to find how strongly two planets are related in terms of orbit, volume, and density.

-Prints out average similiarty score matrix.
+Prints out average similiarty score matrix as shown below.

 [ [ 0, 1424345, 9912672404, 2212, 145053, 1152, 124166, 507, 3051],